Emerick944/Module1-Emerick-Szonyi/README.md

 Features :
 1. The possibility to add new chores
 2. To do a planning for a week
-3. fairly distribute the tasks to the roommates
+3. Fairly distribute the tasks to the roommates